henriiik/vscode-sort/README.md

 ## Configuration

 If you want to set the locale for the sort, you can do so with the `sort.locale` option.
-Then the function [localeCompare](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/localeCompare) is used for the sort, follow the link for more information.
+The [localeCompare](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/localeCompare) function will then be used for the sort, follow the link for more information.

 ```
 {